RFA War Krishna

 Items of historic interest involving this ship: -

-27 November 1919 completed and placed under initial management of Lane and Mc Andrew Ltd, London.
+27 November 1919 completed and placed under initial management of Lane and Mc Andrew Ltd, London

 19 May 1920 sailed Sydney, NSW for Melbourne, Victoria

-28 May 1920 at Melbourne moored alongside HMS Renown to refuel her
+28 May 1920 at Melbourne moored alongside HMS RENOWN to refuel her

-9 July 1920 to 10 July 1920 at Adelaide moored alongside HMS Renown to refuel her
+9 July 1920 to 10 July 1920 at Adelaide moored alongside HMS RENOWN to refuel her

-30 July 1920 at Sydney, NSW moored alongside HMS Renown to refuel her
+30 July 1920 at Sydney, NSW moored alongside HMS RENOWN to refuel her

-6 August 1920 sailed Sydney, NSW
+6 August 1920 sailed Sydney, NSW for Port Said

 1921 transferred to Admiralty ownership but remained under commercial management